 This is not a book for those seeking effortless answers.
 It is intended to disclose research strategies that perhaps have not been considered before.
 Dwight asks that researchers not think in linear terms.
 If Scots-Irish research, especially in the eighteenth and early nineteenth centuries, were easy, the place of origin in Ulster would have been found long ago.
 Linear thinking, which seems to promote the notion of the existence of a document stating a place of birth when, in fact, it was never created, typically will hinder research and waste time.
 In most cases, an entry noting where someone was born in the 1700s is not in an archive in either Ireland or Northern Ireland.
 Therefore, it remains a U.S. research problem.
 The assertion is not that Irish sources cannot be used effectively, but that records of births for documenting most Ulster-Scots during the 1700s are scarce.
 For 1800s immigrants, registers of birthplaces may be in Ulster.
 The same is true from the U.S. side of the research process, yet even that depends on the period, the sources, and the circumstances in which a family found itself.

 This volume outlines and details the tactics that may be necessary to find your Scots-Irish place of origin.
 Besides the professional strategies, Dwight lists numerous websites and databases.
 The bibliographies found throughout the volume are extensive.
-Both black & white and color maps, charts and illustrations are found from cover to cover - eighty-four in all!
+Both black and white and color maps, charts and illustrations are found from cover to cover - eighty-four in all!

 Dwight A. Radford